Tamara passive sensor

 Tamara was the third generation Czechoslovak electronic support measures (ESM) system that used measurements of time difference of arrival (TDOA) of pulses at three or four sites to accurately detect and track airborne emitters by multilateration.
 Tamara's designations were KRTP-86 and KRTP-91 and it carried the NATO reporting name of Trash Can.
 The designation was derived from the Czech phrase "Komplet Radiotechnického Průzkumu" meaning "Radiotechnical Reconnaissance Set".
 It was claimed to be the only one in the world able to detect military "invisible aircraft".

 History

 Development of Tamara by the state-run company Tesla in Pardubice began in 1981 and continued until 1983.
 Tests of a mobile system began in September 1984 through to 1985.
 It was finally deployed in 1987 following acceptance tests in October of that year.
 In 1991 the baseline KRTP-86 Tamara was superseded in production by the improved KRTP-91 Tamara-M.

 Appearance

 Unlike its predecessors, Tamara was a mobile system deployed on eight large Tatra T815 trucks and mounted upon a powerful 25 m hydraulic mast.
-Setup was completely automated and claimed to be to be put into operation in twenty minutes from the arrival at a site.
+Setup was completely automated and claimed to be put into operation in twenty minutes from the arrival at a site.